Wimmics/olivaw/docs/tests.md

 This **valid** definition is meant for these two last tests not to be inapplicable if one singlere error exists in one fragment.

+Some projects or developpers may have specific needs like skipping some tests, some subjects of tests, or skipping a combination of tests and subjects.
+The `.acimov/parameters.json` can help for this, so check the [parameters.json documentation](./parameters.md) for more details.

+Some projects would also need some test that cannot be covered by the default olivaw model tests.
+It is possible to add some custom model tests that will also be treated during the model tests, check the [custom tests documentation](./custom-tests.md) for more details.

 Then let's see which tests are made on all of these subjects

 ### 2.1.1. syntax